-At Wicked Coatings we pride ourselves on the quality of our facilities, the expertise of our team, and most importantly, our extensive blasting experience for consumers and businesses in the marine, military, automotive, and aerospace industries.
+At Wicked Coatings we pride ourselves on the quality of our facilities, the expertise of our team, and most importantly, our extensive bead and shot blasting experience for consumers and businesses in the marine, military, automotive, and aerospace industries.

 As the demand for our services continues to escalate – so too does the continued investment in our equipment.
 We have a bead blast facility, as well as a heavy industry grit blasting bay.